shubhamshuklaer/ghi/README.md

 up your original account.
-You can either export the 2 environment variables(As ghi only uses these while generating its token so after you generate your token for original account for regular use, you can export the fake account detailes) or you can pass it on command line like `rake test:one_by_one GITHUB_USER='abc' GITHUB_PASSWORD='xyz'`.
+You can either export the 2 environment variables(As ghi only uses these while generating its token so after you generate your token for original account for regular use, you can export the fake account detailes) or you can pass it on command line, eg. `rake test:one_by_one GITHUB_USER='abc' GITHUB_PASSWORD='xyz'`.
 * Run `rake test:one_by_one` to run all the tests
 * Check [Single Test](https://github.com/grosser/single_test) for better